ryanba08/stock_prices_and_combine_data/README.md

 **Linear Regression** accuracy **.49**
 **LGBM** accuracy **.77**
 **Random Forest** accuracy **.76**
-For production I would choose the lgbm Becuase it wass less overfit than the Random forest model
+For production I would choose the lgbm Becuase it was less overfit than the Random forest model
 <br>
 # Recommendations
 When drafting players, prioritize the AV and 40-yard dash metrics, as these have the highest positive correlation with the draft round.
 Additionally, the data indicates that the average abilities of players are very similar each year in the draft, suggesting a level of consistency in player performance metrics annually.